 15. Penalties are governed by Member States' domestic laws.
-However, it might be the case that the application of the Human Rights and Fundamental Freedoms ("ECHR") and the conformity of domestic penalty regimes with EU legislation and principles (discrimination, proportionality, compatibility with freedom of establishment, etc.) should also be seen as a more severe penalty regime for cross-border transactions as compared to domestic transactions might constitute an infringement of the fundamental freedoms as laid down in the EC Treaty.
+However, it might be the case that the application of the Convention for the Protection of Human Rights and Fundamental Freedoms ("ECHR") and the conformity of domestic penalty regimes with EU legislation and principles (discrimination, proportionality, compatibility with freedom of establishment, etc.) should also be seen as a more severe penalty regime for cross-border transactions as compared to domestic transactions might constitute an infringement of the fundamental freedoms as laid down in the EC Treaty.